SuhaimKhalid/SuhaimKhalid-Bootstrap-Portfolio/README.md

 ## Description

-Portfolio website built in HTML , CSS and Bootstrap show the work experience, skill and experience of developer.
+Portfolio website built in HTML , CSS and Bootstrap show the work experience, skills and experience of developer.

 ## Motive